1. Wal-Mart averages a profit of $1.8 million every hour.

 34. Bible was written over a period of 1600 years.

-35. The Wright brothers did not invent the aeroplane.
-Karl Jatho, John Stringfellow and Alberto Santos-Dumont all did this before the Wright Brothers.
+35. The Wright brothers did not invent the airplane.
+Karl Jatho, John Stringfellow, and Alberto Santos-Dumont all did this before the Wright Brothers.